 Con or Bust helps people of color/non-white people attend science fiction and fantasy conventions.
 This year, Sirens would like to provide Con or Bust with three scholarships in order to help people of color/non-white people attend Sirens.
 Con or Bust will allocate these registrations according to its rules.

 Every voice at Sirens is vital to the vibrancy and diversity of our conversations, but we always appreciate the skill, talent, and expertise that our accepted programming presenters have volunteered to share.
 This year, we’d again like to recognize three exemplary programming proposals with scholarships.
-These are merit-based scholarships, and will be selected by a committee.
+These are merit-based scholarships and will be selected by a committee.
 (The selection committee may, in cases where an exemplary proposal has multiple presenters requesting scholarship support, elect to share the award across multiple presenters.)

 People sometimes say that money makes the world go ‘round; we’d like to counter with the idea that generosity makes the world go ‘round.
 Not all individuals who wish to attend Sirens can afford to do so, and you can help make Sirens a possibility for those who can’t.
 Sirens would like to award three selected recipients with a scholarship, in the hopes that this will enable them to attend Sirens in the fall.
 Recipients will be chosen randomly from those who seek assistance.

 Librarians, educators, and publishing professionals so often provide exceptional services to book-loving communities—and are, especially at the beginning of their careers or when working for underserved populations, so often paid poorly for their efforts.
-Therefore, this year, we would like to raise funds to allow one librarian, one educator, and one publishing professional to attend Sirens.
+Therefore, we would like to raise funds to allow one librarian, one educator, and one publishing professional to attend Sirens.
 Their work—and their voices—are critically important to our conversations.

 Sirens endeavors to keep the cost of Sirens as low as possible for everyone.
 Each year, we raise thousands of dollars in donations, auction proceeds, and other fundraising to cover the cost of presenting Sirens itself—costs that include not only overhead items like audiovisual equipment and insurance, but also a portion of individual attendee costs like food and registration t-shirts.